-We’ve rounded up five places that offer kids’ cooking classes and workshops in and around Boston.
+Many kids’ cooking classes are offered during those long school vacations or summer breaks.
+Cooking workshops around Boston also make fun birthday parties—best of all, no mess for the parents!
+We’ve rounded up the top places that offer kids’ cooking classes and workshops in and around Boston.
 Get ready for your kids to cook up something great!

 For children and young adults ages 8–18, Cooking Up Culture introduces some of the great cuisines from around the world.
-During the interactive, hands-on class, kids cook with local ingredients and authentic recipes, learn basic cooking techniques, and enjoy a meal together.
+During the interactive, hands-on class, kids cook with local ingredients and authentic recipes.
+Kids learn basic cooking techniques and enjoy a meal together.
 Note that classes fill up quickly—enroll via the website at least six weeks in advance.

 Kids Cooking Green specializes in local and healthy ingredients.